Opentaste/bombolone/readme.md

 #### Js Unit/Integration Tests ####
 Before run the test, you need install some dependecies.
-Download and install Node from [http://nodejs.org/download/](http://nodejs.org/download/)
+Download and install Node from [http://nodejs.org/download/](http://nodejs.org/download/) If you never use Protractor before you can have a quick intro [here](http://ramonvictor.github.io/protractor/slides/#/).
 ```shell
 # Install Nvm
 curl https://raw.githubusercontent.com/creationix/nvm/v0.11.1/install.sh | bash